 Access to cabin is on an easy-to-drive paved road.
 However, visitors should expect to hike 100 yards from a parking area to the cabin in winter months.

-The two-room cabin accommodates up to six guests and provides electricity.
-Amenities include lights, a refrigerator and a stove.
+The two-room, rustic historic cabin accommodates up to six guests and provides electricity.
+Amenities include lights, a refrigerator, microwave and a stove.
 A wood stove and firewood are provided.
-The firewood supplied is only for use in the wood stove for cabin heating.
+The firewood supplied is limited and only for use in the wood stove for cabin heating.
 DO NOT USE THE SUPPLIED FIREWOOD FOR OUTSIDE FIRES.
 The bedroom is furnished with three bunk beds.
-The kitchen has a dining table and chairs, pots, pans and dishes.
+The kitchen has a dining table and chairs, pots, pans, dishes and utensils.
 A vault toilet is located outside for year-round use.

 No running water is available.
-Recommended items to bring include plenty of water for drinking, cooking and cleaning supplies (although some are provided); food, bedding, towels,warm clothing and all other basic camping items.
+Guests will need to bring plenty of water for drinking, cooking and cleaning purposes, cleaning supplies, food, bedding, towels, toilet paper, warm clothing, matches, garbage bags, flashlight and all other basic camping items you desire.
+Guests must clean the cabin/toilet completely, pack out all food and trash upon departure.
+Wood box should be filled before departure.
 Click here for more cabin details.

 Entry to the cabin and wood shed is by combination lock.
 The access code will appear on your confirmation email and or letter.